 The Abstract reasoning subtest was my strongest section in the exam and I was able to achieve a score in the 9th decile, with the right preparation and approach you too can achieve a score in the top percentile.
 The following are my UKCAT abstract reasoning tips

-SCANS is the mnemonic I used as a checklist to spot patterns.
-I saves so much time in the exam because I was applying it constantly and thinking about what to look for next across the boxes in a set.
-SCANS stands for S – Shape C – Colour A– Angle/Arrangement N – Number of (shapes,sides,intersections…) and S – symmetry.
-I recommend using this as a checklist when trying to spot patterns, it’ll help you get out of trouble with difficult sets.
-Also bear in mind some sets might adopt more than one rule so be careful.
+SCANS is the mnemonic I personally used as a checklist to spot patterns.
+I saved so much time in the exam because I was applying it constantly and thinking about what to look for next across the boxes in a set.

 4. Make Better Use Of The 1 minute Instructions

 If you are preparing with an online UKCAT course or the official practice tests you should already know what the instructions are for the abstract reasoning subtest.
-Instead of wasting time reading the instructions write out a mini checklist you can go through when you come across a difficult set of questions.
+Instead of wasting time reading the instructions write out your mnemonic on the board provided in the exam, it will serve as your go to checklist when you come across a difficult set of questions.
 Find below the list I wrote down during the the 1 minute instuction period, you will notice it builds on the SCAN method: